Aayushi31005/Atmos/README.md

 Aayushi

-Developed as part of a frontend development internship project.
+Developed as part of a web development internship.